University of Southern California The USC Andrew and Erna Viterbi School of Engineering USC Astronautics

 Catalogue Description

 Coordinate systems and transformations.
 Spherical trigonometry.
-Orientation angles.
+Filtering and estimation.
 Spacecraft orbits and orbital maneuvers.
-Introduction to rocket propulsion, spacecraft attitude dynamics and control and space environment.
+Rocket propulsion, spacecraft attitude dynamics, spacecraft communications, and space environment.

 Course Description

-This course is a broad introduction to basic topics in astronautics.
-It has four major topics: Mathematics of coordinate systems and transformations; spacecraft orbits and orbital maneuvers; rocket engines and rocket vehicles; rigid body rotation and spacecraft attitude dynamics.
-A brief introduction to the space environment is given at the end; while ASTE students will have more material on this in later courses, this is the only space course required for AE and many AE students will not see space environment in any other course.
-This course is required for the B.S. degrees in Aerospace Engineering and Astronautical Engineering, and is typically taken in the second year.
+This course is a broad introduction to basic topics in astronautics as well as spacecraft systems.
+It has the following major topics: Mathematics of coordinate systems and transformations; spacecraft orbits and orbital maneuvers; space environment; rocket engines and rocket vehicles; spacecraft attitude dynamics and control; telecommunications; space power systems; spacecraft structures; thermal protection systems; and spacecraft payloads.
+This course is required for the B.S. degree in Astronautical Engineering, and is typically taken in the second year.

 Learning Objectives